 One such study examined the frequency of sexual intercourse and death of 900 men aged 45–59 over a 10-year period.
-Scientists discovered that those with the highest orgasmic frequency had a 50 per cent lower mortality rate.
+Scientists discovered that those with the highest frequency of orgasms had a 50 per cent lower mortality rate.

-Two orgasms a week reduced the mortality rate even more significantly, with 68 per cent less mortality than that of those who only had less than one orgasm per month.
+Two orgasms a week reduced the mortality rate even more significantly, with a 68 per cent lower mortality than for those who had less than one orgasm per month.
 Around 100 orgasms a year may add three or more years to your life.
-The research also showed that the more orgasms you have, the lower your risk of mortality – around 700 orgasms per year could increase your life expectancy by up to eight years!

 For men, high frequency means longer life, but for women, it’s quality that counts.

-Beyond the longevity issue, sex and orgasm stimulate sensory pleasure pathways that, in turn, trigger healthy chemical reactions in our brains and bodies, offering a whole range of physical, emotional and psychological benefits.
+Beyond the longevity issue, sex and orgasms stimulate sensory pleasure pathways that, in turn, trigger healthy chemical reactions in our brains and bodies, offering a whole range of physical, emotional and psychological benefits.

-Sex lowers blood pressure, improves cholesterol, increases circulation, and raises your heartbeat from 70 to 150 beats per minute.
-Regular sex halves your risk of heart attacks and strokes than those who don’t have sex at all.
+Sex lowers blood pressure, improves cholesterol, increases circulation and raises your heartbeat from 70 to 150 beats per minute.
+Regular sex halves your risk of heart attacks and strokes compared to those who don’t have sex at all.
 Oh, and 30 minutes of sex can burn as many as 837 kilojoules.

-Sex also reduces food cravings, controls your appetite, helps you absorb nutrients from food more easily, boosts immunity, aids in tissue repair, stimulates brain function and cognition, reduces stress, improves sleep, promotes strong bones and may even be better for you than your annual cold and flu shot.
+Sex can also reduce food cravings, control your appetite, help you absorb nutrients from food more easily, boost immunity, aid in tissue repair, stimulate brain function and cognition, reduce stress, improve sleep, promote strong bones and may even be better for you than your annual cold and flu shot.

-Orgasms can help to alleviate pain through the release of pain-relieving oxytocin and endorphins that can increase pain tolerance by over 74 per cent, according to a study by Beverly Whipple, professor emeritus at Rutgers University.
+Orgasms can help to alleviate pain through the release of oxytocin and endorphins that can increase pain tolerance by more than 74 per cent, according to a study by Beverly Whipple, professor emeritus at Rutgers University.

 Need more inspiration?
 How about the fact that the bond forged by regular intimate contact does more for your long-term physical and mental health than you can imagine?